Somebody's Miracle: Release and promotion

 Prior to the album's release, Phair embarked on an acoustic tour in the summer of 2005 in which she previewed the album's material.
 The tour, which had nine stops, commenced on July 26 in Boston, Massachusetts, and concluded on August 19 in San Francisco, California.
 To further promote the album, Phair headlined a month-long North American tour.
 The tour commenced on October 6 in Fort Lauderdale, Florida and concluded on November 16 in San Diego, California.

 Phair also performed the album's title track on the Charmed episode "Battle of the Hexes".
 She was also the last artist to perform on the show.

 Reception

 The album has a score of 54 out of 100 on Metacritic, indicating "mixed or average reviews".
 One critic wrote, "Miracle contains the singer's most winning melodies to date, not to mention her most confident vocals."
 MSNBC wrote that in comparison to her 2003 self-titled album, Somebody's Miracle was "less blatantly commercial, but still smooth, reflecting her increasing shift toward a clearer sound".
 Rolling Stone, however, gave the album just two stars, calling her vocals "thin and dry" and the album as a whole "plain and forgettable".
 The A.V.
 Club wrote that Phair "has grown into the role of an MOR songstress."

 This was Liz Phair's last album for Capitol Records.
 Her next album, Funstyle, was released on the independent label Rocket Science Records.

 Track listing

 Personnel

-Credits are adapted from the liner notes of Somebody's Miracle.
+Credits are adapted from the album's liner notes.